erotronik/M5-Remote/README.md

-# Project OSSM M5 REMOTE
+# Project M5 REMOTE

+Please note that this is a modification of the OSSM-M5-Remote project, which is available at https://github.com/ortlof/OSSM-M5-Remote.

+This modification adds RGB LED Rotary encoders, and allows the installation of an LED in the push-button.

+Furthermore, communication with the board is switched to I2C, using a PWM controller for the LEDs and a port expander for the Rotary encoders.

+The modified PCB besign can be found in the `Hardware/PCB/kicad` folder.

 ## Overview of the OSSM-M5-Remote

-A Remote Control Platform for all ESP Controlled Sex Toys,with a focus on the [OSSM](https://github.com/KinkyMakers/OSSM-hardware) and related toys.
+A Remote Control Platform for all ESP Controlled Sex Toys, with a focus on the [OSSM](https://github.com/KinkyMakers/OSSM-hardware) and related toys.

 ![Final Addon](image/remote.png?raw=true "Remote" )